complex-joins/carvis/carvis-web/README.md

 # Carvis

 Your personal ride-share money saving servant!
-Get and order the cheapest ride.
+Get estimates and order the cheapest ride between Uber and Lyft.
 Also integrated with an [Amazon Alexa skill](https://github.com/complex-joins/alexa-poc)

 ## Team